aadhil96/Customer-Review-Processing-Bot-/README.md

 5. **Generate Email Response** 💬:
    Using the sentiment and feedback, the bot creates a professional, specific email response.
 The email will thank the customer for positive/neutral feedback, or apologize and offer assistance if the sentiment is negative.

+## Prerequisites 📋
+- Python 3.x
+- Environment variables for API keys if using an external LLM.

-## ⚙️ Requirements
+## Installation 🔧

-Install the required libraries:
+Install the required Python packages with the following commands:

 ```bash
 !pip install langchain